diegoolano/whoyouelect/README.md

 # whoyouelect
-a tool that generates real world political networks from user provided lists of politicians and news sites.
-Master's Thesis at UPC Barcelona
+A tool that generates real world political networks from user provided lists of politicians and news sites.
+Presented as my Master's Thesis for the Masters in Innovation and Research - Data Mining at the UPC in Barcelona.
+See whoyouelect.com/texas for the thesis document, presentation, and visualizations.
+More detailed explanation/docs for code coming soon.